Spikedace: Range

-Historically, the M. fulgida was common and locally abundant throughout the upper Gila River basin of Arizona and New Mexico.
+Historically, M. fulgida was common and locally abundant throughout the upper Gila River basin of Arizona and New Mexico.
 In Arizona, this included the Agua Fria, San Pedro, and San Francisco River systems, and the Gila, Salt and Verde Rivers and major tributaries upstream of present-day Phoenix.
 In New Mexico, it included San Francisco River, Gila River, and the East, Middle and West Forks of the Gila.

 Presently, the species is found in Aravaipa Creek, a tributary of the San Pedro River, Eagle Creek, and the upper Verde River system in Arizona, and the upper Gila River system in New Mexico.